 The downsides include everything that could go wrong with using propane in an enclosed space, especially explosive fumes and carbon monoxide (make sure you have a CO detector).
 And buying 1-lb fuel canisters gets expensive after awhile.
 Having a larger tank is cheaper, but introduces more failure points into the system.

-Integrated in Your Kitchen: Built-in Propane or Alcohol Cooktops (Most Complex Option)
+Integrated in Your Kitchen: Built-in Cooktops (Most Complex Option)

 If you’re willing to spend extra time and money installing a stove and plumbing fuel lines, integrating a built-in cooktop into your build will give you a more permanent kitchen feel in your camper van.
 These stoves usually look great, and some even have covers that turn them into counter space when you’re not cooking.